Satellite Collection Object: How to Use External Files

 8. Click Apply to accept your changes and keep the Properties Browser open.

-9. You can see the new satellites have been added to the Subsets list.
+3. You can see both groups of satellites have been added to the Subsets list.

 Setting graphics attributes